 And so I communicated with Don Jr.

-He texts back, yeah.
+He texts back.

-About 9 30, 10 o'clock, we text back and forth, and I text to you, dog catches car.
+About 9:30, 10 o'clock, we text back and forth, and I text to you, dog catches car.

 And Trump is winning the presidency.

-Now this is going to turn really, really inside baseball.
+So now this is going to turn really, really inside baseball.

 And then we'll get to the Kasich fight story that we're going to talk about tonight.

-So I at that point, then candidate Trump had a cell phone.
+So I, at that point, then candidate Trump had a cell phone.

-I had his cell phone number.
+I had a cell phone number.

-And so I got, I mean, what as soon as they hit the presses, I got the exit polls.
+And so I got, I mean, as soon as they hit the presses, I got the exit polls.

 I got them immediately.

-Now you're not supposed to talk about them when you get them.
+Now, you're not supposed to talk about them when you get them.

-So I didn't want the president to I did not want him to think at time than candidate Trump that it was over.
+So I didn't want the president to, I did not want him to think at time than candidate Trump that it was over.

 And so I wanted to get to him first.